ajaxian79/algorithms/notes/fenwick-tree.md

 - Heap when you only need top-k; full sort is wasted work.

 - Bitmask subsets: `for s = mask; s; s = (s-1) & mask` walks all submasks.

+- Stable sort matters when a secondary key was set in a prior pass.